stephancill/eth-private-data-repo/README.md

 # Private Data Repo

-A web app for storing personal messages with Ethereum wallet authentication using Sign-In with Ethereum (SIWE).
+A web app for storing key-value pairs with Ethereum wallet authentication using Sign-In with Ethereum (SIWE).
+Each key can be marked as public or private, with private keys requiring OAuth scopes for access.

 ## Features

 - **Ethereum Authentication**: Sign in with your Ethereum wallet using SIWE (EIP-4361)
-- **Data Ownership**: Messages are tied to your Ethereum address - only you can edit/delete your own messages
+- **Key-Value Storage**: Store arbitrary JSON data with user-defined keys
+- **Public/Private Visibility**: Mark keys as public (accessible without auth) or private
+- **Per-Key Scopes**: Private keys require `<key>:read` OAuth scope for external access
 - **Smart Contract Wallet Support**: EIP-1271 signature verification for Safe, Argent, etc.
 - **Persistent Storage**: SQLite database with Railway volume support